Taxation Of Jointly Owned Rental Properties Explained

 You will need to declare beneficial interests in joint property and income by filing a Form 17 declaration.
 This is the only way you can change the split from 50/50 if you are either a married couple or in a civil partnership.

 That 50% of the profit will be added to your total income for the year.
 And so, provided you exceed your £12,570 Personal Allowance, it will be taxed according to the band you fall into.
 As of 2021/22, the tax bands are as follows:

 |Personal Allowance||Up to £12,570||0%|

 |Additional rate||Over £150,000||45%|

-You will need to report Capital Gains Tax and apply for similar forms of tax relief through your Self Assessment tax return.
-It is worth noting that the first £12,300 (2020/21) of any gain is covered by the capital gains tax allowance so no tax will be payable on this.
-There are also some additional allowances such as principle private residence and letting reliefs that may reduce your capital gains tax further if the property was your main residence at anytime,
+You will need to report on gains through your Self Assessment tax return.
+It is worth noting that the first £12,300 (2021/22) of any gain is covered by the Capital Gains Tax allowance, so no tax will be payable on this.
+There are also some additional allowances, such as Principal Private Residence Relief and Letting Relief, that may reduce your Capital Gains Tax further if the property was your main residence at any time.